MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Ref.md

 ## How it works

 > [!NOTE]
-> Due to how it's implemented on different .NET Standard contracts, the `Ref<T>` has some minor differences on .NET Standard 2.0 and .NET Standard 2.1.
-In particular, on .NET Standard 2.0 it can only be used to reference fields _within an object_, instead of arbitrary values pointed by a managed reference.
-This is because the underlying APIs being used on .NET Standard 2.0 don't have built-in support for the `Span<T>` type.
+> Due to how it's implemented on different .NET Standard contracts, the `Ref<T>` has some minor differences on .NET Standard 1.4 and .NET Standard 2.1 (and equivalent .NET Core runtimes).
+In particular, on .NET Standard 1.4 it can only be used to reference fields _within an object_, instead of arbitrary values pointed by a managed reference.
+This is because the underlying APIs being used on .NET Standard 1.4 don't have built-in support for the `Span<T>` type.

-### `Ref<T>` on .NET Standard 2.0
+### `Ref<T>` on .NET Standard 1.4

-As mentioned before, on .NET Standard 2.0, `Ref<T>` can only point to locations within a given `object`.
+As mentioned before, on .NET Standard 1.4, `Ref<T>` can only point to locations within a given `object`.
 Consider the following code:

 ```csharp
 // Be sure to include this using at the top of the file: